GREEK THEATRE

 Greek Theatre: From the Ancient World to the Modern, Through Theory and Performance is BADA’s month-long summer program dedicated to exploring the performance and reception of ancient drama.
 Its interdisciplinary model means it is suitable for students and theatre practitioners at various stages of their careers.

-Participants will spend the first two weeks of the course in London before travelling to Greece for nine days and then returning to the UK for a final six day residency in Oxford.
+Participants will spend the first ten days of the course in London before travelling to Greece for ten full days and then returning to the UK for a final residency in Oxford.

 At the heart of the course lies the fruitful interaction between text, performance and context, paying close attention to the cultural, social and political developments in 5th Century BCE Athens.
-We’ll combine theory and practice throughout, and there will be opportunities to perform in Greece, and amongst the statues of the Ashmolean Museum in Oxford.
+We’ll combine theory and practice throughout, and there will be opportunities to perform in Greece and in Oxford.

 Sign up for our Greek Theatre mailing list for news, announcements, and application reminders.